 What will I study?

-At the core of the BA (Hons) Fashion and Textiles course you can find creativity, innovative thinking and an exploration of contemporary approaches to the creation of textiles for fashion.
+At the core of the BA (Hons) Fashion and Textiles course you will find creativity, innovative thinking and an exploration of contemporary approaches to the creation of textiles for fashion.

 This course is for individuals who want to innovate through both disciplines – fashion and textiles.

 You'll explore many areas within the fashion and textiles industry, including garment construction,pattern cutting, digital and traditional print, knit and the composition of materials.
 Alongside this you will be supported as you develop your individual strengths, building a small collection and portfolio to launch you into the design industry on graduation.